PradeepKumar094/Exploratory-Analysis-of-Rain-Fall-Data-in-India-for-Agriculture/README.md

-# 🌧️ Rainfall Prediction System for Indian Agriculture
+# 🌧️ Exploratory Analysis of Rain Fall Data in India for Agriculture

 A machine learning-powered web application that predicts rainfall patterns to support agricultural decision-making in India.
 This system helps farmers and agricultural planners make informed decisions about crop planning, irrigation management, and harvesting schedules.